qfeuilla/Fluid-engine/README.md

 I have found this repo that is realy intresting https://github.com/InteractiveComputerGraphics/SPlisHSPlasH

-As far as this repo say, there is 5 diferent SPH solver : WCSPH, PCISPH, PBF, IISPH, DFSPH
+As far as this repo say, there is 5 diferent SPH solver : WCSPH, PCISPH, PBF, ISPH, DFSPH

 - #### PBF (position base fluids) :